Customizing your blog

 Using pages in your site

-It may be desirable to have regular web pages in your blog.
-Examples are a page describing yourself, a list of your courses, department contact information, a mission statement, etc. Pages will be available from all pages.
+It may be desirable to include regular web pages in your blog.
+Examples of possibly desired pages are: a page describing yourself, a list of your current courses, department contact information, a mission statement, etc. Navigation to all pages will be included on each page.

 Making a page in your blog